 - If the woman is experiencing significant haemorrhage prior to evacuation, surgical evacuation should be expedited and the need for oxytocin infusion weighed up against the risk of tumour embolisation.

 Twin pregnancies with a viable fetus and a molar pregnancy

 - The pregnancy should be allowed to proceed if the mother wishes, following appropriate counselling.

 - The probability of achieving a viable baby is poor (around 25%) and there is a high risk of complications such as premature delivery and pre-eclampsia.

 - There is no increased risk of developing persistent GTD after this type of molar pregnancy and outcome after chemotherapy is unaffected.

 UK (Charing Cross Hospital) protocol for surveillance after hydatidiform mole

 - Two-weekly serum and urine samples until hCG concentrations are normal.

-- After hCG levels return to normal, monthly urine hCG testing.
+- For a complete mole, after hCG levels return to normal, monthly urine hCG testing is continued.
 This continues for six months from evacuation if levels have normalised within eight weeks; if not, monitoring continues for six months from when levels became normal.

 All women should notify the screening centre at the end of any future pregnancy, whatever the outcome of the pregnancy.
 Levels of hCG are measured 6-8 weeks after the end of the pregnancy to exclude disease recurrence.